John Hunyadi: Childhood (c. 1406 – c. 1420)

 With regard of John Hunyadi's mother, Bonfini provides an alternative solution as well, stating that she was a distinguished Greek lady, but does not name her.
 According to Kubinyi, her alleged Greek origin may simply refer to her Orthodox faith.
 In a letter of 1489, Matthias Corvinus wrote that his grandmother's sister, whom the Ottoman Turks had captured and forced to join the harem of an unnamed Sultan, became the ancestor of Cem, the rebellious son of Sultan Mehmed II.
 Based on this letter, historian Kubinyi says that the "Greek connection cannot be discounted entirely".
 If Matthias Corvinus' report is valid, John Hunyadi—the hero of anti-Ottoman wars—and the Ottoman Sultan Mehmed II were first cousins.
 On the other hand, historian Péter E. Kovács writes that Matthias Corvinus' story about his family connection with the Ottoman Sultans was nothing but a pack of lies.

 Hunyadi's year of birth is uncertain.
 Although Gáspár Heltai writes that Hunyadi was born in 1390, he must have actually been born between around 1405 and 1407, because his younger brother was only born after 1409, and a difference of almost two decades between the two brothers' age is not plausible.
 The place of his birth is likewise unknown.
 The 16th-century scholar, Antun Vrančić wrote that John Hunyadi had been "a native" of the Hátszeg region (now Țara Hațegului in Romania).
+Another theory places Hunyadi's birthplace in the village of Corbii de Piatră (today Corbi, Argeș County).
+The theory starts from the genealogy of Nicolaus Olahus (the nephew of John Hunyadi), which lists the estates of Marina Hunyadi, John Hunyadi's sister.
+One of her listed estates was Corbii de Piatră ("in Transalpina castrum Walachika lingua Corvi de Piatra"), which she received from her brother as dowry for her wedding to a Wallachian boyar.
+The estate was also mentioned before in a charter from April 1456 issued by Vladislav II of Wallachia as belonging to a certain Jupan Mogos, possibly the same person as Magas, Voyk's brother, who was mentioned in the donation of Hunyad Castle.
+This origin of Hunyadi is consistent with the statements of the 15th-century humanist writers Pietro Ranzano and Antonio Bonfini, who attested that John Hunyadi was born in the "ancestral village [in Corvino vico], which is also called Corvinum in our time".
+The origin of the Hunyadi family in the village of Corbii de Piatră (lit.
+'Stone Ravens') may also explain the raven featured on John Hunyadi's coat of arms.

 Hunyadi's father died before 12 February 1419.
 A royal charter issued on this day mentions Hunyadi, Hunyadi's two brothers (John the younger and Voyk) and their uncle Radol, but does not refer to their father.